ELISA: An Interpretable Hybrid Generative AI Agent for Expression-Grounded Discovery in Single-Cell Genomics: Results

 CellWhisperer showed competitive performance on ontology queries in several datasets, particularly CF Airways and High-Risk Neuroblastoma, where its ontology MRR approached that of the ELISA Semantic pipeline.
-However, CellWhisperer's performance dropped substantially on expression queries across all six datasets, with a mean MRR of 0.397 $\pm$ 0.049 compared to 0.806 $\pm$ 0.061 for ELISA Union a twofold difference (Table~\ref{tab:retrieval_stats}) \cite{cohen2013statistical, casella2024statistical}.
+However, CellWhisperer's performance dropped substantially on expression queries across all six datasets, with a mean MRR of 0.397 $\pm$ 0.049 compared to 0.806 $\pm$ 0.061 for ELISA Union, a twofold difference (Table~\ref{tab:retrieval_stats}) \cite{cohen2013statistical, casella2024statistical}.
 This gap was most severe in the ICB Multi-Cancer and First-Trimester Brain datasets, where CellWhisperer's expression recall fell well below both ELISA pipelines.
-The expression query deficit reflects a fundamental architectural difference: CellWhisperer's contrastive text transcriptome alignment is optimized for natural-language cell type descriptions but does not incorporate a dedicated gene marker scoring mechanism for queries formulated as gene signatures, a query type that is common in exploratory single-cell analysis.
+The expression query deficit reflects a fundamental architectural difference: CellWhisperer's contrastive text-transcriptome alignment is optimized for natural-language cell type descriptions but does not incorporate a dedicated gene marker scoring mechanism for queries formulated as gene signatures, a query type that is common in exploratory single-cell analysis.

 The ELISA Union mode resolves the tension between ontology and expression retrieval through its adaptive routing mechanism.
 For each query, the automatic classifier identifies whether the input is a gene list, a natural-language concept, or a mixture, and routes it to the appropriate pipeline.
 The additive union strategy then combines the full ranked output of the primary pipeline with unique clusters from the secondary pipeline, ensuring that relevant cell types captured by either modality are not lost.
-This yielded consistent gains: in the CF Airways dataset, Union achieved a larger and more balanced radar footprint than any single modality; in the Breast Tissue Atlas, Union matched the near-perfect ontology performance of Semantic while substantially improving expression recall; and in the First-Trimester Brain, Union compensated for Semantic's lower expression scores by incorporating the gene pipeline's matching strength.
+As a result, Union was the only mode ranked best on \emph{both} axes (ontology MRR 0.922, expression MRR 0.806): in the CF Airways dataset, Union achieved a larger and more balanced radar footprint than any single modality; in the Breast Tissue Atlas, Union matched the near-perfect ontology performance of Semantic while substantially improving expression recall; and in the First-Trimester Brain, Union compensated for Semantic's lower expression scores by incorporating the gene pipeline's matching strength.